Bereavement and cystic fibrosis

 You can downloads these leaflets or contact our helpline on 0300 373 1000 or email@example.com to request hard copies.

 We have created an advance care plan form for people with CF to fill in, either alone, with family or their clinician.
 This form can help you to plan what your wishes would be in the event of a significant decline in your health.
 By recording your wishes in this document it means that both your family and the CF team will know what you would prefer when you become more unwell and reach the end of your life.
 It is not always possible to follow all your wishes at the time but by recording them it means your CF team can do their best to follow these wherever possible.

 The form can be completed all at once or in stages, and a member of the CF team involved will be happy to discuss it at any point.

-Our helpline team are available for you Monday to Friday (9am-5pm) on 0300 373 1000 and while we can’t offer specialist bereavement counselling, we can provide a listening ear and signposting to further sources of support.
+Our Helpline team are available to contact on 0300 373 1000 or by emailing firstname.lastname@example.org and while we can’t offer specialist bereavement counselling, we can provide a listening ear and signposting to further sources of support.

 The government has some useful, practical information on what to do after a death, including how to register the death, notify government departments and manage financial issues.